philpagel/PCE174-communication/protocol.md

 Code | Command           | Description
 -----|-------------------|-------------------------------------------------
-0x11 | get-timing        | ?
+0x11 | get-live-data     | Read the current measurement
-0x12 | get-stored-data   | Read manually stored data registers
+0x12 | get-saved-data    | Read manually stored data registers (1-99)
 0x13 | get-logger-data   | Read logger data
-0x14 | get-data-protocol | ?
+0x14 | –                 | Does not exist but is in original docs

 After receiving one of these commands, the instrument returns a binary blob that requires decoding.
 The structure of these blobs is described in the next section.
+The command `0x14` appears in the original documentation but seems to do nothing.
+The Data described for this command is actually part of the data structure returned by `0x13` so is most likely an error in the original docs.

 ## Detailed description of received data blobs